 In the end stage of COPD, lung function has decreased to 30% or less, and oxygen therapy will be needed.
 Basic activities of daily living become difficult or impossible to accomplish without fatigue and breathlessness.
 The physician will want to keep a close eye on the senior in this stage, altering the treatment plan to help the person maintain the highest possible quality of life.
 Activities such as tai chi or yoga might be encouraged to help the person remain as active as possible while remaining comfortable.

 One of the preferred ways to help seniors with COPD, and the families who care for them, is by working with a professional home care agency, such as Grace Home Care.
-Our Topeka dementia care team is highly skilled and experienced in helping those with COPD by:
+Our experts in home health in Topeka is highly skilled and experienced in helping those with COPD by:

 - Preparing nutritious meals per any dietary restrictions

 - Offering safe, accompanied transportation to medical appointments and procedures

 - Helping seniors take part in physician-approved exercise programs

 - Providing friendly, caring companionship

 Contact us any time at 785.286.CARE to learn more.